 - New Donor Acquisition

-- Are there any important details regarding migrated Campaigns from before your organization was using Virtuous?
+- Are there any important details regarding migrated Campaigns from before your organization was using Virtuous CRM+?

 - What Reporting requirements need to be considered when structuring fundraising efforts?

-- What external platform requirements need to be considered?
+- What external app requirements need to be considered?

 - Does your organization use a Parent - Sub Project structure?